Sharma-Mayank-3/microservices-User-Microservices-byMayank/README.md

    update and delete Hotel, by using restTemplate.

+# Remove Port and host and use loadbalancer.
+1. remove host and port and add service name instead.
+2. add @loadbalancer annotation in the restTemplate bean creation.

 # Add Eureka Server Client User-Service to eureka server.
 # Add 2 dependencies in user-service.